 - The soil below the slab should not contain organic matter.
 The soil needs to be compacted (removal of topsoil) and well-drained.

-- Code enforcement determines the type and positioning of reinforcements in this type of foundation.
+- Code enforcement determines the type and positioning of reinforcements in this foundation.
 The most commonly used is monolithic slab #4 rebar.
-Rebar is two metal bars that bend easily and are placed side by side in an overlapping fashion, in the trenches, and tied with a wire.
+Rebar is two metal bars that bend easily and are placed side by side in an overlapping fashion in the trenches and tied with a wire.

-- The trench along the perimeter of the slab is what creates the thickened edge.
+- The trench along the slab’s perimeter creates a thickened edge.
 Building code officials determine the depth and width of the trench.
-This trench can be 1 ft wide and 1 ft deep in warm climates, or 1 ft wide and 2 feet deep in environments that experience frost heaving.
+This trench can be 1 ft wide and 1 ft deep in warm climates or 1 ft wide and 2 feet deep in environments that experience frost heave.